Peterborough

 WHAT IS CHANGING?

-In recognition of this, the company is working with ERA Architects, an award-winning Canadian architecture firm, to stabilize, conserve, and maintain eight buildings that are architecturally important and represent meaningful time periods in the history of the site.
+GE Vernova has long understood the significance this property holds for many members of the community.
+In recognition of this, the company engaged with ERA Architects, an award-winning Canadian architecture firm, to assess the architectural heritage value of the site and develop a plan to conserve specific buildings which represent meaningful time periods in the history of the site.

 PRESERVING OUR PAST